h2oai/wave/website/docs/tour.md

 |   └── tour.py     <-- The H2O Wave Tour.
 ├── test/
 ├── www/
-└── qd
+└── wave
 ```

-To run the tour, as with any Q app, we need to start both the Q server (`qd`) and the tour (`tour.py`).
+To run the tour, as with any Q app, we need to start both the Q server (`wave`) and the tour (`tour.py`).
 Let's go ahead and do that.

 ## Step 1: Start the Q server